GraphWalker/graphwalker.github.io/content/docs/howto_create_a_small_test.md

 </project>
 ```

-Your folder and file structure will now look like this:
+Your folder and file structure should now look like this:

 ```
 tree